Workshop on Adaptive Resource Management and

 Held in conjunction with ACM Symposium on Principles of Distributed Computing

-Nowadays, when we face with numerous data, when data cannot be classified into regular relational databases and new solutions are required, and data are generated and processed rapidly, we need powerful platforms and infrastructure as support.
+In the emerging Big Data era, where we must deal with large amounts of structured and unstructured data which may not fit traditional relational databases and may arrive at high speeds requiring fast processing, we need powerful platforms and infrastructures as support.
 Extracting valuable information from raw data is especially difficult considering the velocity of growing data from year to year and the fact that 80% of data is unstructured.
 In addition, data sources are heterogeneous (various sensors, users with different profiles, etc.) and are located in different situations or contexts.
-Cloud Computing, which concerns large-scale interconnected systems with the main purpose of aggregation and efficient exploiting the power of widely distributed resources, represent one viable solution.
-Resource Management and Task Scheduling play an essential role, in cases where one is concerned with optimized use of resources.
-This is why Cloud Computing infrastructures runs reliably and permanently to provide the context as a “public utility” to different services.
+Cloud Computing, which concerns large-scale interconnected systems with the main purpose of aggregating and efficiently exploiting the power of large scale distributed resources, represents one viable solution.

-As a major goal of the workshop is to explore new directions and approaches for reasoning about resource management in Cloud Computing based on adaptive methods, and to encourage the submission of ongoing work, as well as position papers and case studies of existing verification projects.
+The main goal of the workshop is to explore new directions and approaches for reasoning about resource management in future cloud and hybrid cloud-on-edge systems based on adaptive methods, and to encourage the submission of ongoing work, as well as position papers and case studies of existing verification projects.
 Also, the workshop offers a forum for both academics and practitioners to share their experience and identify new and emerging trends in this area.

-Following the success of last years editions of ARMS-CC held in Donostia-San Sebastián (2015) and Paris (2014), the third edition of ARMS-CC workshop aims at providing a venue for researchers, engineers, and practitioners involved in the development of new resource management methods, scheduling algorithms, and middleware tools for Cloud Computing.
-The goal is to provide an interactive and friendly yet professional forum for original research contributions describing novel ideas, groundbreaking results or quantified system experiences, in the context of PODC Symposium.
-The work presented in ARMS-CC workshop can report and summarise on previous work, present early new results or put forward new and outrageous ideas.
+Following the success of previous editions of ARMS-CC held in Chicago (2016), Donostia-San Sebastián (2015), and Paris (2014) the fourth edition of ARMS-CC workshop aims at providing a venue for researchers, engineers, and practitioners involved in the development of new resource management methods, scheduling algorithms, and middleware tools for Cloud Computing.
+The objective is to provide an interactive and friendly yet professional forum for original research contributions describing novel ideas, groundbreaking results or quantified system experiences, in the context of PODC Symposium.
+The work presented in ARMS-CC workshop can report and summarize on previous work, present early new results or put forward new and outrageous ideas.

-So, we have a great pleasure to invite you to participate in the ARMS-CC 2016, Workshop on Adaptive Resource Management and Scheduling for Cloud Computing, held in conjunction with PODC 2016, Chicago, Illinois, July 29th, 2016.
+So, we have a great pleasure to invite you to participate in the ARMS-CC 2017, Workshop on Adaptive Resource Management and Scheduling for Cloud Computing, held in conjunction with PODC 2017, Washington, DC, July 27th, 2017.

 Call for Papers